-- A wide range of information & data is collected and used to continuously evaluate & improve provision e.g. achievement data, pupils' work, observations, learning walks, case studies and staff, parent and pupil voice. - Summative assessment data is collected half termly so that the impact of interventions can be monitored regularly.
-Assessments are closely moderated to ensure they are accurate. - Teaching staff and support staff attend and contribute to pupil progress meetings each term and both the identification of children with SEN, and the performance of individuals, as well as the overall SEN pupil group, is reviewed. - Regular feedback about performance is given to children and parents - Interventions are adapted or changed if they are not working. - Case studies are used to evaluate the impact of both pastoral & academic interventions. - SENCO and the Inclusion Manager regularly monitor planning for SEN pupils and implementation of the planning. - SENCO and the Inclusion Manager carry out regular visits to classrooms and support class teachers and teaching assistants with SEN provision.
+- A wide range of information & data is collected and used to continuously evaluate and improve provision e.g. achievement data, pupils' work, observations, learning walks, case studies and staff/parent/pupil voice. - Summative assessment data is collected half termly so that the impact of interventions can be monitored regularly.
+Assessments are closely moderated to ensure they are accurate. - Teaching staff and support staff attend and contribute to pupil progress meetings each term and both the identification of children with SEN, and the performance of individuals, as well as the overall SEN pupil group, is reviewed. - Regular feedback about performance is given to children and parents - Interventions are adapted or changed if they are not working. - Case studies are used to evaluate the impact of both pastoral & academic interventions. - Inclusion Team regularly monitor planning for SEN pupils and implementation of the planning. - Inclusion Team carry out regular visits to classrooms and support class teachers and teaching assistants with SEN provision.